mhdSid/Galactic/README.md

 In addition to those obstacles, developers confront the usual browser issues when working with media, and the regular development of workarounds to overcome such matters.

+## Weight

+The size of the bundle size is less than 30kb and is increased by 75% when compressed through gzip.

 ## Problems & Browser Issues Taken into Consideration

 1. The `play()` must be initiated by a user gesture event